esallychang/modified_DGE_workshop/lessons/04b_DGE_DESeq2_analysis.md

 </p>

 > *In this plot we have dispersion on the y-axis and mean normalized counts on the x-axis.
-Each black dot represents a gene and its intial maximum likelihood dispersion estimate (MLE) given the observed data.
+Each black dot represents a gene and its initial maximum likelihood dispersion estimate (MLE) given the observed data.
 Simply looking at the trend of black dots, we observe an inverse relationship between mean and dispersion.
-More detail on the fitted red line and blue dots will be decribed later in this lesson.*
+More detail on the fitted red line and blue dots will be described later in this lesson.*

 Since we have only a few (3-6) replicates per group, the **dispersion estimates for each gene are often unreliable**.
 As we walk through the next few steps, we will discuss how this issue is resolved.